qrzn23/min/wip/magick/content.md

 **This testing of the spirits is the most important branch of the whole tree of Magick.
 Without it, one is lost in the jungle of delusion.
 Every spirit, up to God himself, is ready to deceive you if possible, to make himself ont more important than he is; in short, to lay in wart for your soul in 333 separate ways.
 Remember that after all the highest of all the Gods is only the Magus,**^[See Liber 418, 3rd Aethyr.] **Mayan, the greatest of all the devils.**

 Your may also try “rising on the planes”.^[See Infra and Appendix.]
 With a little practice, especially if you have a good Guru, you ought to be able to slip in and out of your astral body as easily as you slip and out of a dressing-gown.
-It will then no longer be so necessary for your astral body to be sent far off ; without moving an inch you will be able to “turn on” its eyes and ears — as simplv as the man with the microscope (mentioned above) can transfer his complete attention from one eye to the other.
+It will then no longer be so necessary for your astral body to be sent far off; without moving an inch you will be able to “turn on” its eyes and ears — as simplv as the man with the microscope (mentioned above) can transfer his complete attention from one eye to the other.

 Now, however unsuccessful your getting out of the body may apparently have been, it is most necessary to use every effort to bring it properly back.
 Make the Body of Light coincide in space with the physicac body, assume the God- Form, and vibrate the name of Harpocrates with the utmost energy; then recover unity of consciousness.
 If you fall to do this properly you may find yourself in serious trouble.
 Your Body of Light may wander away uncontrolled, and be attacked and obsessed.
 You will become aware of this through the occurrence of headache, bad dreams, or even more serious signs such as hysteria, fainting fits, possibly madness or paralysis.
 Even the worst of these attacks will probably wear off, but it may leave you permanently damaged to a greater or less extent.
 A great majority of “spiritualists”, “occultists”, “Toshosophists”, are pitiable examples of repeated losses from this cause.